DATA-DOG/symfony-force/README.md

 ## What is specific?

-- runs a **flush** after each request and does not allow two **flushes** within a request, unless a manual transaction was started.
+- Does not allow two **flushes** within a request, unless a manual transaction was started.
 Prevent bad design and data inconsistencies.
 - **behat** is configured to run scenarios within transaction, it saves about 70% of time for functional tests.
 Additionally, that allows to run **behat** concurrently using [beflash](https://github.com/DATA-DOG/beflash.git) which would in total run **85% faster** on 4 cores.